Invariant connections and PBW theorem for Lie groupoid pairs: Introduction

 Provided that the Atiyah class of $(\L,\A) $ is zero, we construct successively: \begin{enumerate} \item An $\L$-invariant fibrewise affine connection on the fibered manifold $\L/\A \to M$.

-\item An $\A$-equivariant exponential map from $ \ll/\aa$ to $\L/\A$, which is well defined in a neighborhood of the zero section $\imath :M \to \ll/\aa $ and a diffeomorphism onto its image (see Proposition \ref{prop:exponential}).
+\item An $\A$-equivariant exponential map from $ \ll/\aa$ to $\L/\A$, which is well defined in a neighborhood of the zero section $\imath :M \to \ll/\aa $ and a diffeomorphism onto its image (see Theorem~\ref{thm:exponential}).

-\item An $\A$-equivariant Poincar\'e--Birkhoff--Witt isomorphism from $ \Gamma(S(\ll/\aa))$ to $ U(\ll)/U(\ll)\cdot\Gamma(\aa) $ which is $ \A$-equivariant (see Theorem \ref{thm:calaque}). \end{enumerate} The exponential map above is indeed the exponential of the connection announced in the first item, and its infinitesimal jet is the Poincar\'e--Birkhoff--Witt isomorphism.
-The Poincar\'e--Birkhoff--Witt isomorphism that we eventually obtain gives an alternative proof of Theorem 1.1 in \cite{calaque_pbw_2014}, valid under the assumption that the Lie algebroid pair $ (\ll,\aa)$ integrates to a Lie groupoid pair $ (\L,\A)$:
+\item An $\A$-equivariant Poincar\'e--Birkhoff--Witt isomorphism from $ \Gamma(S(\ll/\aa))$ to $ U(\ll)/U(\ll)\cdot\Gamma(\aa)$ (see Theorem \ref{thm:calaque}). \end{enumerate} The exponential map above is indeed the exponential of the connection announced in the first item, and its infinitesimal jet is the Poincar\'e--Birkhoff--Witt isomorphism.
+The Poincar\'e--Birkhoff--Witt isomorphism that we eventually obtain gives an alternative proof of Theorem 1.1 in \cite{calaque_pbw_2014}, valid under the assumption that the Lie algebroid pair $ (\ll,\aa)$ integrates to a Lie groupoid pair $ (\L,\A)$\footnote{We also have a version with local Lie groupoids which allows to drop the integrability condition, see Theorem~\ref{thm:exponential-local}.}: